BlueQuartzSoftware/SimplnxReview/docs/ReadGrainMapper3DFilter.md

 PhaseId data will be converted to "int32" (as an option) to make that data immediately compatible with DREAM3D's filters.

+## Special Notes

+The IPF colors (if any) that are read in from the file are *NOT* compatible with the IPF Color legends provided by DREAM3D-NX or EBSDLib.
+The user can use the "Compute IPF Colors" if they need to specifically understand the crystallographic orientations or they can obtain the IPF legends from XNovo.

 % Auto generated parameter table will be inserted here